zigomir/rubber_ring/CONTRIBUTING.md

 Please read `TODO.md` file and find something you would like there.
 Or just add whatever you might think would be useful.

+## Environment
+For quick setup you can use [this project](https://github.com/zigomir/rvdb) and build your virtual machine with `vagrant` and `puppet`.
+Just follow the setup steps in `RVDB` project's readme file.
+When you are done, change directory to `rubber_ring/vagrant` and run `vagrant up` and you should get working environment soon.

 ## Developing Rails Engine

 First install software dependencies, listed in [README.md](README.md#dependencies) file.